EnsageSharp/Ensage.Common/README.md

   `git clone git@github.com:EnsageSharp/Ensage.Common.git`

- 2. Push to your fork, and [submit a PR](https://github.com/EnsageSharp/Ensage.Common/compare)("pull request")
+ 2. Push to your fork, and [submit a Pull Request](https://github.com/EnsageSharp/Ensage.Common/compare)

 Here are some tips to get your pull request accepted.